asxadf/DRL-VSCHS-Planning/README.md

 Welcome to the repository accompanying our paper, *"DRL-Based Medium-Term Planning of Renewable-Integrated Self-Scheduling Cascaded Hydropower to Guide Wholesale Market Participation."*

 > **Important Note:**
-> Due to collaboration policies, we cannot provide data related to the PGE system.
-However, the files included here can demonstrate the DRL portion of our research.
+> Due to collaboration policies, we are unable to provide data related to the PGE system.
+Nevertheless, we made an effort to upload as many files as possible to showcase the DRL portion of our research.

 ---

-## Repository Contents
+## Main Repository Contents

 - **CR_Result.mat**
   Contains the results obtained using the multi-parametric programming acceleration method.